 with how their money was spent.
 After further investigation involving field visits, meeting the beneficiaries, and a study of the legal and financial documents of Ashakiran India,

 we entered into an agreement to work together to achieve our common goal of education as a path to alleviate poverty.

 For further information about Ashakiran India, please visit our Ashakiran India project page.

 Rangineni SMEC Trust: The Rangneni Trust is a well-organized charitable institution founded by Mr & Mrs Rangineni Sujatha Mohan Rao.

-It is located near Siricilla town of Karimnagar(Dt), Andhra Pradesh.
-The Rangineni SMEC Trust has more
+It is located near Siricilla town of Karimnagar(Dt), Telangana.
+The Rangineni SMEC Trust has around

 The Institution gives professional training in addition to academic studies to become useful